littlezaide/haggadah/02_beforethemeal.md

 **The sederboss answers:**

-We celebrate tonight because Pharaoh enslaved us in Egypt, and the Lord delivered us out of there.
-Had he not, we'd probably be still be slaves.
-So even if all of us were wise and knew the Torah super well, it would still be our duty to tell the story of our deliverance from Egypt every year.
+We celebrate tonight because Pharaoh enslaved us in Egypt, and we were delivered out of that hot mess.
+Had we not been, we'd probably be still be slaves.
+So even if all of us were wise and knew our history super well, it would still be our duty to tell the story of our deliverance from Egypt every year.
 As Martha Stewart once coined: "it's a good thing".

 ## The Four Children ##